About John Joseph Adams

 About Django Wexler

-Django Wexler graduated from Carnegie Mellon University in Pittsburgh with degrees in creative writing and computer science, and worked for the university in artificial intelligence research.
-Eventually he migrated to Microsoft in Seattle, where he now lives with two cats and a teetering mountain of books.
-When not writing, he wrangles computers, paints tiny soldiers, and plays games of all sorts.
+Django Wexler graduated from Carnegie Mellon University in Pittsburgh with degrees in creative writing and computer science and worked for the university in artificial intelligence research.
+He is a self-proclaimed computer/fantasy/sci-fi geek and full-time fantasy

 About Yoon Ha Lee